libpng

 # be using something linked with libpng, or if you run a daemon that is

 # files manually when you're done with the rest.
-Check libraries with
+Check shared libraries

 # If you run Slackware, *if you will be cleaning up old libpng* files*,